revel/revel/manual/concepts.md

   *revel.Controller
 }
 </pre>

-(Currently `revel.Controller` must be embedded as the first type in your struct)

 The `revel.Controller` is the context for the request.
 It contains the request and response data.
 Please refer to [the godoc](../docs/godoc/controller.html#Controller)